get-convex/convex-backend/crates/fivetran_source/docs/overview.md

 # Convex {% typeBadge connector="convex" /%} {% availabilityBadge connector="convex" /%}

-[Convex](https://convex.dev) is the open-source backend for application builders.
-An all-in-one platform with thoughtful, product-centric APIs.
+[Convex](https://convex.dev) is an all-in-one backend platform with thoughtful, product-centric APIs.

 Note that Convex can also be set up as a [destination](/docs/destinations/convex_destination)